Home

 On Nov.
 16, 1879, when she was almost four months old, she received her baptism in Solomon's Evangelical and Reformed Church in Macungie, by the hand of Rev. Thomas N. Reber.
 A record of the event was printed in the 1941 booklet, entitled Centennial Celebration Solomon’s Church (Evangelical and Reformed) of Macungie, Pennsylvania, with an original preserved in the Minerd.com Archives.

-The couple were farmers and lived circa 1910 in Schweyers, PA.
-They eventually relocated to Kutztown, Berks County and established a home at 449 West Walnut Street.
+The couple were farmers and lived at Moyer Road near Kutztown.
+In 1945, the family relocated to 449 West Walnut Street, Kutztown.
 They were members of the New Bethel Zion's Church in Krumsville, PA.

 Stricken with cirrhosis of the liver, Joshua passed away at the age of 69 on July 24, 1951.
 Burial was in their church's cemetery.
 Son Clarence signed the death certificate.